3c23/admmo/README.md

 ### RQ3

-* Running funtion `mo` would produe results for the variants of AdMMO (controlled by the `flash` variable) and by setting `SASAlgorithmAdaptor.isAdaptConstantly = false` or `SASAlgorithmAdaptor.isToFilterRedundantSolution = false`.
+* Running function `mo` would produce results for the variants of AdMMO (controlled by the `flash` variable) and by setting `SASAlgorithmAdaptor.isAdaptConstantly = false` or `SASAlgorithmAdaptor.isToFilterRedundantSolution = false`.

 ### RQ4